JuliaLang/julia/doc/src/manual/performance-tips.md

 julia> @time x ./= sqrt.(d);
   0.002049 seconds (4 allocations: 96 bytes)
 ```
 This will work.
 However, this expression will actually recompute `sqrt(d[i])` for *every* element in the row `x[i, :]`, meaning that many more square roots are computed than necessary.
 To see precisely over which indices the broadcast will iterate, we can call `Broadcast.combine_axes` on the arguments of the fused expression.
-This will return a tuple of ranges whose entries correspond to the axes of iteration; the sum of lengths of these ranges will be the total number of calls to the fused operation.
+This will return a tuple of ranges whose entries correspond to the axes of iteration; the product of lengths of these ranges will be the total number of calls to the fused operation.

 It follows that when some components of the broadcast expression are constant along an axis—like the `sqrt` along the second dimension in the preceding example—there is potential for a performance improvement by forcibly "unfusing" those components, i.e. allocating the result of the broadcasted operation in advance and reusing the cached value along its constant axis.
 Some such potential approaches are to use temporary variables, wrap components of a dot expression in `identity`, or use an equivalent intrinsically vectorized (but non-fused) function.
 ```